There’s a black hole of bad content out there. Are you one of the ones shouting into the void? How do you pivot to learn how to create great content?

 And, if your content has no lasting impact on customers, what’s the point in producing it?

-Rather than shouting into the void, that dark place where naff content goes to die, meaningful content should be the way forward.
+Rather than shouting into the void, that dark place where naff content goes to die, learning how to create great content with meaningful content should be the way forward.

 There’s a black hole of bad brand content out there at the moment.